cardano-scaling/hydra/docs/docs/tutorial/index.md

 </TabItem>
 Next, fund these addresses.
 If you have test ada on the `pre-production` network, distribute it to the newly created addresses:

-Next, fund these addresses.
-If you have tADA on `preprod`, distribute it to the newly created addresses:

 <Tabs queryString="role">
 <TabItem value="alice" label="Alice">